 Get Some Stuff

-The most common thing that many homeowners these days use is a water softener.
+The most common thing that many homeowners these days use is a Water Softeners.
 It has some amazing chemical formulation that easily gets rid of such hard water spots in no time.

 There are quite a few cleaning recipes using vinegar, baking soda, and water.
 I’ll talk about it in later sections.
 For now, just get a good pair of gloves, scrubber, sponge, fabric and a bowl with water.
 Also, get some Brasso for polishing.